ATEX Markings Explained

 Table 12.7 North American protection method

-The figure shown above is an example of an intrinsically safe barrier, certified for Europe by Baseefa and for North America by UL and FM.
+The figure shown below is an example of an intrinsically safe barrier, certified for Europe by Baseefa and for North America by UL and FM.
 Notice the differences in marking.
 Another distinctive feature is that both FM and UL approval refer to a drawing (SCI-88 and SCI-193) These so-called control drawings must be included so the user knows exactly how to connect the intrinsically safe device.